ptycho/ptypy/doc/rst/concept.rst

    >>>     ar2.coord = (-0.82+i*0.1,-0.82+i*0.1)
    >>>     View(C1, ID=None, accessrule = ar2)

-A handy method of the :any:`Storage` class is that it can determine its own coverage by views.
+A handy method of the :any:`Storage` class is to determine the coverage by views.

 ::